writethedocs/www/docs/team.rst

 Members
   - Each conference has its own CoC team
   - Meetups and Slack moderation teams perform their own processing
+  - A global CoC team is staffed by CoreOps, and acts as a fallback for the other CoC functions within the community.

 Brand and Design
 ................